OpenELEC/OpenELEC.tv/README.md

 **This is unofficial and not yet working, however feel free to contribute**

 **Current Status**
+* kodi runs!
-* Splash screen is shown on HDMI output
+* video is SW decoded
+* no sound
+* single 1280x720p @ 50 Hz resolution
-* Serial console works
+* serial console works
-* kodi have big troubles at startup
+* network can be configured via serial console

 [OpenELEC](http://www.openelec.tv)